Monday, February 28, 2011

 Be careful not to overcrowd the pan.

 If you double this recipe, be sure NOT to crowd the pan.
 You may need to adjust your cooking time a bit longer, especially if you are using all thighs.
+A trick is to use a sharp paring knife and just cut along the thigh bone, enough to release it from the meat.

 *Chicken thighs are meaty and gelatinous, so they add a lot to this dish and I can't imagine it without them.
-One time, I may just add two thighs and one large chicken breast with the skin and bones.

 **Don't use "thick" bacon.
 The last time I made this the bacon was ridiculously paper-thin (have you seen the price of bacon, lately?), so I used a bit extra.